kruemelo/rpc-fs/README.md

 provides a subset of node fs functions to be used by fs-rpc

-Only synchronous versions are available
+Only asynchronous methods are available.

 ```
 import fs from "rpc-fs"